EstellePeris/Google-Colab-School-Project-2/README.md

 # Data Visualization Laboratory Exercises 2

 ## Description
 This project was completed using **Google Colab**.
 Both datasets used in this exercise were obtained from **Kaggle**.
-The exercise was designed to test our ability to create and interpret visualizations.
+The exercise was designed to test our ability to create and interpret data.

 ---